anafvana/planck-keymap/readme.md

 ## 7) Put keyboard in BOOT mode

-For this keymap: LOWER + backspace
+For this keymap: LOWER + RAISE + esc

 ## 8) Flash the keyboard